corda/token-sdk/docs/IWantTo.md

 There is additional step that synchronises any confidential identities from the states to redeem with the issuer (bear in mind that issuer usually isn't involved in confidential move of tokens).
 After that simple collect signatures and finalisation is done.

 Call these flows for one `TokenType` at a time.
-If you need to do multiple token types in one transaction then create a new flow, calling `addTokensToRedeem`, `addNonFungibleTokensToRedeem` or`addFungibleTokensToRedeem` for each token type (see `RedeemFlowUtilities.kt` for more documentation).
+If you need to do multiple instances of token type in one transaction then create a new flow, calling `addTokensToRedeem`, `addNonFungibleTokensToRedeem` or`addFungibleTokensToRedeem` for each token (see `RedeemFlowUtilities.kt` for more documentation).
 All of the flows take observer parties/sessions as usual.

 The main difference to move flows is that only fungible redeem tokens flows have confidential versions.
 This is due to